 I want to make sure I gift any guy in my life like my husband or brothers, something that is going to be useful.
 I also like to find new and innovative products.
 Everybody in my life is pretty active when it comes to outdoor adventures, so here are a few things that I think will make great gifts this year.
 Any of these would also make a great gift for the outdoorsy woman in your life too.
 The thing about outdoor gear is that any guy or woman would appreciate any of these items.
 I hope you find the best outdoor gift for the outdoorsy guy in your life with all of these recommended gift ideas.

 These are all items that our family has tried and make good gifts for any outdoorsy person.
 Please note, this post does contain affiliate links, which means I can earn a small commission at no cost to you.
 I only recommend products that I love and I have tried them myself.
 I have included gifts for any outdoor adventure including kayaking, camping, backpacking, hunting, fishing, and hiking, just to name a few.
-I have included only practical gifts that I have used or tried myself.
+I have included only the best outdoor gifts that I have used or tried myself.

 1. Nomadik Subscription Box